Trongate PHP Framework Docs

 Trongate v2 lets you do this explicitly with $this->module().

 Heads up: This is an edge case.
 Most models won't need to load and use other modules.
-If you're just using using your model files for database queries, you can skip this page entirely.
+If you're just using your model files for database queries, you can skip this page entirely.

 The Syntax